aplus-framework/mvc/guide/index.rst

 to set cache seconds and optionally ``public`` to true or false to ``private``.

 The default is not to set these settings.

+csp
+"""

+If it is empty, it does nothing.

+It can take an array of directives to initialize an instance of ``Framework\HTTP\CSP`` and pass it as the **Content-Security-Policy** of the response.

+csp_report_only
+"""""""""""""""

+If it is empty, it does nothing.

+It can take an array of directives to initialize an instance of ``Framework\HTTP\CSP`` and pass it as the **Content-Security-Policy-Report-Only** of the response.

 request_instance
 """"""""""""""""